The changing look of the neutrino-emitter blazar candidate 5BZQ J1243+4043: Summary and conclusions

 \section{Summary and conclusions}

 In this work, we studied the behavior of the blazar \target, which was recently proposed as a candidate for IceCube neutrinos and as a changing-look blazar in the literature, among three epochs covered by optical spectroscopy observations.
-We presented new data acquired with the Gran Telescopio Canarias for the third epoch.
+We used new data acquired with the Gran Telescopio Canarias for the third epoch.
 We analyzed the properties of the emission lines detected in the first and third spectra and placed limits on the nondetections during the second epoch.
 We compared their flux with the continuum in all three cases.

-Our analysis showed that the highest continuum coincides with a featureless spectrum.
-However, this is not inconsistent with the presence of BLR lines, as those observed in the other two epochs.
+Our analysis shows that the highest continuum coincides with a featureless spectrum.
+However, this is not inconsistent with the presence of BLR lines, as observed for the other two epochs.
 We observed spectral variability in both the continuum and emission lines, with the decrease in the line intensities between the first and third epoch accompanied by an increase in the corresponding equivalent width and a slight hardening of the spectral index.

-Our findings show that, while observational properties vary across the three epochs, the underlying physical properties remain the same.
-Among the three considered epochs, the candidate neutrino-emitter blazar \target\ is characterized by intense external radiation fields, a radiatively efficient accretion regime, and powerful jets, typical of HERG-like sources.
-This is particularly important in the broader multi-messenger context, as \target\ has been pointed out as a promising candidate for the long-term emission of IceCube neutrinos (\originII).
-The combination of efficient particle acceleration and the presence of intense external radiation fields may foster neutrino production in the powerful jet of efficiently accreting blazars, despite the variations in the appearance of spectral lines in the optical band.
+Our findings show that while observational properties vary across the three epochs, the underlying physical properties remain the same.
+Among the three considered epochs, the candidate neutrino-emitter blazar \target\ is characterized by intense external radiation fields, a radiatively efficient accretion regime, and powerful jets that are typical of HERG-like sources.
+This is particularly important in the broader multi-messenger context, since \target\ has been pointed out as a promising candidate for the long-term emission of IceCube neutrinos (\originII).
+The combination of efficient particle acceleration and the presence of intense external radiation fields might indeed foster neutrino production in the powerful jet of efficiently accreting blazars, despite the observed variations in the appearance of spectral lines in the optical band.